DanielWilliamClarke/Anatar/README.md

   - [ ] barriers
   - [ ] bolas's
   - [ ] EMP's - or other debuff weapons

-- [ ] Game states - main menu, gameplay, pause, settings, highscores etc
-- [ ] Level design: missions, bosses, enemy squadrons, mission select screen?
-- [ ] Power ups
-- [ ] Helpers: have own health, add buffs, ammo can fire autonmously or on player action (dies on timeout, ammo depletion and health loss)
-  - Can be encountered mid level, will attach themselves to the player
-- [ ] Limpets: like helpers but add debuffs or damage over time.
-  - Can be encountered mid level, will attach themselves to the player
+### Nice to haves:
 - [ ] Intelligent enemies: track and shoot towards player
   - [ ] Bosses, multiple firing patterns, interesting mechanics, weak points? youtube.com/watch?v=V4ctJETN-mg?
   - [ ] Enemy waves, Sqaudrons?
+- [ ] Buff - Can be encountered mid level, will attach themselves to the player
+  - [ ] Helpers: have own health, add buffs, ammo can fire autonmously or on player action (dies on timeout, ammo depletion and health loss)
+  - [ ] Stat buffs - shield regen, health regen, invincibility, damage multiplier
+- [ ] Debuff - can be encountered mid level, will attach themselves to the player
+  - [ ] stat debuffs or damage over time.
 - [ ] Android app?
-- [ ] Visualise weapon stats, as in weapon temp, weapon energy etc.
-  - Visualise kills
-- [ ] Highscore and points system?
+- [ ] Highscores?
-- [ ] online coop - Boost ASIO?
+- [ ] online coop - Boost ASIO, SFML network?